jurassix/react-validation-mixin/README.md

 # Usage

-Add the mixin to your React Component:

-    mixins: [ValidationMixin]

 ### `validatorTypes`

-validatorTypes is the object schema defining the validity of your components state. _You do not have to provide validation for all state fields._ Each validator is defined using [Joi](https://github.com/hapijs/joi). validatorTypes can be defined as an object or function, as long as a valid Joi schema is returned.
+validatorTypes is the object schema defining the validity of your components state.

+validatorTypes can be defined as an object or function, as long as a valid Joi schema is returned.

+You do not have to provide validation for all state fields.

+_See [Joi](https://github.com/hapijs/joi) for a full list of api validation strategies available._

     // defined as object
     validatorTypes: {